BijoySingh/Scarlet-Notes/README.md

 # Material Notes on Android
-This is the code which powers the Material notes app on Android by Maubis Apps.
+This is the code which powers the Scarlet (previously Material Notes) app on Android by Maubis Apps.

 <a href="https://f-droid.org/packages/com.bijoysingh.quicknote/" target="_blank">
 <img src="https://f-droid.org/badge/get-it-on.png" alt="Get it on F-Droid" height="80"/></a>